Store hours can be found online at http://www.wartburgstore.com.

 The American Recovery and Reinvestment Act of 2009 created the American Opportunity tax credit, whereby students (or parents) can receive a tax credit up to $2,500 for payments of qualified tuition, fees, textbooks, and other materials.
-The credit can be used in any of the first four years of a student’s post-secondary education and currently are available for 2013.
-Detailed information regarding your student account related to this and other tax credits will be mailed to you by the end of January 2014.
+The credit can be used in any of the first four years of a student’s post-secondary education and currently is available for 2014.
+Detailed information regarding your student account related to this and other tax credits will be mailed to you by the end of January 2015.
 Please consult your personal tax adviser for additional information.

 The Campus Programming Office in Saemann Student Center is a resource center for all student organizations.
-The Director of Campus Programming heads dynamic and diverse student activities that include Orientation, Outfly, and leadership programs.
+The director of campus programming heads dynamic and diverse student activities that include orientation and leadership programs.
 Call ext.
 8260 or stop by to get involved.

 ENTERTAINMENT TOKNIGHT (ETK)

-Members of this major campus programming board plan, meet, and work in Saemann Student Center.
+Members of this major campus programming board meet in Saemann Student Center.
 Stop by or call ext.
 8305 to learn how you can join a committee, find out what’s happening on campus, or suggest ideas for programs you would like to see.
 Entertainment ToKnight also can be reached at ETK@wartburg.edu.